cjrh/cancelkulture/README.md

 You're going to want to make sure your jobs are idempotent because in practice they will sometimes need to be restarted.

-I know it sounds bad to SIGKILL a running process, but to be completely honest, in production systems hardware and software (and humans) cause hard resets all the time.
+I know it sounds bad to SIGKILL a running process, but in reality, in production systems hardware and software (and humans) cause hard resets all the time.
 An extremely common example is simply redeploying a new version of a running application.
 Yes, your app will get a SIGTERM from Kubernetes,